Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Reesa Callahan’s mind had been on making carpooling arrangements with a neighbor so Zack could go to basketball practice or she would have noticed the giant blond-haired man sooner.
 Looking like a conquering Viking striding towards her, Shane Larson wasn’t exactly a man you could pretend not to see.
 He had to be every bit of six-foot-four, she realized, watching as Shane steadily held her gaze.

 The eyebrow piercing and the tattoo were menacing.
 A more rational woman would have been put off by that alone.
-His shaggy hair and unshaven face marred the romantic picture he made, but his sexy, confident, and determined gaze would have set any woman’s heart racing.
-Just like it did hers.
+His shaggy hair and unshaven face marred the romantic picture he made, but his sexy, confident, and determined gaze would have set any woman’s heart racing—just like it was hers.

 She told herself not to smile, but it was really hard not to.
 The rest of his body was as good as God made young men—youthfully attractive, firmly muscled, and the stuff of dreams.
 And she should know because he’d featured in hers for two weeks now.

 “Go away?
 Are you crazy?
 It’s taken me weeks to find you.
-God, I forgot how short you are,” Shane said, reaching down and stroking her smooth cheek with his hand as he smiled into her face.
+God, I forgot how short you were,” Shane said.
+He reached down and stroked her smooth cheek with his hand as he smiled.
 “I can’t believe you didn’t come back to me.
 I’ve looked for you every day.”

+Reesa walked around Shane and kept going.
 “Don’t be ridiculous.
 We had sex.
 We did not fall in love, Shane Larson.
-You don’t even know me,” Reesa said firmly, walking around Shane.
+You don’t even know me.”

 “Want me to call you Ann, instead?”
-Shane asked, starting to get annoyed with her refusal to pay attention.
+Shane asked, starting to get annoyed with her refusal to pay attention to him.
 “Zack told me your real name.”

-“I—no, we are not talking about this.
-Just please go away.
-I have enough problems in my life to deal with,” Reesa said more softly, not wanting him to know how much his presence there unnerved her.
+“I…no…you don’t need to know.
+We are not talking about this so please go away.
+I have enough problems in my life to deal with.”
+Less was more, she told herself.
+The last thing she wanted was for Shane to know how much his presence unnerved her.
 “Go find one of those tall, leggy blondes who like you so much.
 Fall in love with one of them.”

 “No woman could possibly follow you,” Shane stated firmly, ignoring the hurt her comment caused him.
 She had been all he’d thought about for two weeks, and it made him mad as hell to think she would lie about returning his interest.
 But his anger was not going to win her.